zcvele/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ### Presence

 Presence for a given user is based on the user's activity in the service via the client.
 The presence is then published for other users to see.
 Skype for Business and Teams are separate services with separate clients, so each service has its own presence state for a user.
-There's also synchronization between the presence services in Teams and in Skype for Business Online.
+There's also synchronization between the presence services in Teams and in Skype for Business.
 This allows one service to potentially publish the presence of the user from the other service if needed.

 Presence publishing behavior is based on the user's mode.
 There are three basic cases: